 His father was a grocer and his mother, at 20 years younger than her husband, was an intense and ambitious woman.
 She urged her three sons to aspire to loftier goals and pursue college educations at the University of Vermont.

-demonstrated that the natural world is
+Darwin's theory, which demonstrated that the natural world is

 changing as they interact with their environment, blew him away.

 This concept of ongoing change became central to Dewey's views of human nature.
 He rejected the idea that human beings have a fundamental or fixed nature.

 He argued instead, that the human organism is comprised of the interaction with the various aspects of environment, and a product of a lived and experienced practice.

 In his 'theory of inquiry, or 'experimental logic' (he rejected the terms epistemology and theory of knowledge), he aimed to show that thought emerges as humans interact with their environments.

 Along with Peirce, Dewey maintained the idea that knowledge is the state in a human which consists of the settling of beliefs, or successful habits of behavior.
 His pragmatism consisted of replacing the notion of truth as 'correspondence to reality' with truth as successful rules for action.